taewoongheo/react-native-motion-lab/README.md

 ## Getting started

-If you haven't already set up a React Native environment, follow the [React Native Without Expo guide](https://reactnative.dev/docs/set-up-your-environment).
+If you haven't already set up a React Native environment, follow the [set-up-your-environment](https://reactnative.dev/docs/set-up-your-environment).

 You also need to set up the following libraries manually: